Fitzroy Provincial Park

-Fitzroy Provincial Park is a provincial park on the Ottawa River in Ontario, Canada, designated as recreational-class by Ontario Parks.
+Fitzroy Provincial Park is a provincial park in the Fitzroy harbour community in the north end of the city of Ottawa, on the Ottawa River in Ontario, Canada, designated as recreational-class by Ontario Parks.
 White pine covers much of the park.
 The park has century-old trees and a stand of 300-year-old bur oaks by the Carp River.
 There are two campgrounds within the park, both with comfort stations, a boat launch and park store.
 The main campgrounds have 235 campsites, 107 with electrical service, 205 with room for trailers, and a separate area with facilities for group camping and picnicking.

 Cross-country skiing is available in the winter on trails maintained by the West Carleton Nordic Ski Club.